ThijsBrandhorst/Meal-Madness/README.md

 - **Exciting Gameplay**: Prepare burgers and serve them to your customers under time pressure.
 - **Controller Support**: Full controller support for any controller with custom bindings for a personalized experience.
 - **High Replayability**: Compete against your own records and try to improve your speed and efficiency.
+- **Multiplayer Mode**: Join with up to 3 friends or dive into a random lobby for an even more exciting experience.

 ## Installation

-1. Clone the repository to your computer.
-2. Open the project in Unity.
+1. Acess this website and download the MealMadness.zip, https://thijsbrandhorst.github.io/XpowerDevelopment/
+2. Extract the game files from the zip and launch the .exe file.
-3. Build and run the game to start playing!
+3. Wait for the game to start and enjoy playing Meal Madness!

 ## How to Play